marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-logical-not-parentheses

+  Default option value for :option:`-Wlogical-not-parentheses`.

-.. option:: -Waggregate-return, -Wno-aggregate-return
+.. option:: -Waggregate-return

   Warn if any functions that return structures or unions are defined or called.
 (In languages where you can return an array, this also elicits a warning.)

+.. option:: -Wno-aggregate-return

+  Default option value for :option:`-Waggregate-return`.

-.. option:: -Wno-aggressive-loop-optimizations, -Waggressive-loop-optimizations
+.. option:: -Wno-aggressive-loop-optimizations

   Warn if in a loop with constant number of iterations the compiler detects undefined behavior in some statement during one or more of the iterations.

+.. option:: -Waggressive-loop-optimizations

+  Default option value for :option:`-Wno-aggressive-loop-optimizations`.

-.. option:: -Wno-attributes, -Wattributes
+.. option:: -Wno-attributes

   Do not warn if an unexpected ``__attribute__`` is used, such as unrecognized attributes, function attributes applied to variables, etc.  This does not stop errors for incorrect use of supported attributes.

+.. option:: -Wattributes

+  Default option value for :option:`-Wno-attributes`.

-.. option:: -Wno-builtin-declaration-mismatch, -Wbuiltin-declaration-mismatch
+.. option:: -Wno-builtin-declaration-mismatch

   Warn if a built-in function is declared with an incompatible signature or as a non-function, or when a built-in function declared with a type